-Some would call it slave labor, others a labor of love, but the result has a strength and durability to match the remarkable amount of time spent putting it together, link by link.
-If it sounds shockingly archaic, just remember: part of craft is the act of making – the finished product, for many, is an after-effect of that Zen-like construction process.
+Some would call it slave labor, others a labor of love, but the result – this chainmail rug – has a strength and durability to match the remarkable amount of time spent putting it together, link by link.
+If it sounds shockingly archaic, just remember: part of craft is the act of making.
+The finished product, for many, is an after-effect of that Zen-like construction process.

 Much research went into the material history ahead of time, from ancient and medieval techniques to modern machine-made chainmails.
 An ancient Japanese 12-in-2 (each double-ring radiates twelve links) method was ultimately employed, tough but flexible and fit for a different form of (nearly-indestructible) contemporary carpet.